Table of Contents

 One of the largest and most famous carnivals in the world, held every February with parades, floats, and festivities.
 Nice Carnival, video

-A summer event that attracts renowned jazz musicians from around the globe.
+The Nice Jazz Fest is a summer event that attracts renowned jazz musicians from around the globe.

 Itineraries